 4. Privacy is an issue

 Privacy concerns really need to be thought about before signing up to all of these sites and putting your name, age, location, etc. on the public record.
 Some people are paranoid about this stuff, others don’t seem to care.
 Have a think about how much you want people to know and set the boundaries early.

 This is just the tip of the social media iceberg.
 But don’t fret, you don’t need to know everything at once.
 Start with a website, blog and Facebook Page and go from there.
-And if you want to talk to someone who has done it all before (for many companies) you can hire me to help you.

 To all my regular readers: What other tips would you give to a small business looking to get involved with social media?
 Have you learned any lessons doing social media for your own business?
 Please leave one of your usual amazing comments.